Research

 We show that, in contrast to classic models of voting and political advertising, mere exposure to (and thus familiarity with) a candidate may lead to greater support.
 Using data on sub-national elections in Louisiana and names used for Atlantic tropical storms from 1982 to 2020, we find that a down-ballot candidate receives a 12.1-percentage-points higher vote share in elections where a same-name hurricane hit Louisiana before the election.
 This result holds after considering name-specific popularity and potential behavioral responses from candidates.
 Our result contributes to our understanding of political campaigning and advertising markets more generally.

-This paper examines whether gender composition in the workplace may influence cognitive performance in a real-world high-stakes setting.
+This paper examines whether gender composition may influence cognitive performance in a real-world high-stakes setting.
 We use unique administrative data on students taking the college entrance examination in China, who are randomly assigned to test rooms with varying gender compositions.
-Our findings reveal that an increased presence of male students in the test room leads to a decreased performance of female students, but it doesn't influence males.
-This study identifies a previously unexplored passive gender composition effect and offers new perspectives on the debate over single-sex schools and mixed-sex schools.
+Our findings reveal that an increased presence of male students in the test room leads to a decreased performance of female students, but does not affect males.
+The presence of males is a widely used cue for triggering stereotype threat in lab experiments, and additional evidence suggests our results are consistent with this concept: female students who are more inclined to endorse the math-gender stereotype are more strongly affected by gender composition.
+This study identifies a previously unexplored passive gender composition effect, providing new insights into the debate on education policy regarding single-sex versus mixed-sex schools.

 Selected Work in Progress